Home of The Oversubscribed Podcast

 “We’d done some training with a local guy where we had a session of training, so we knew what we needed to do and what we needed to buy.
 But then Alana’s friend tagged us in something on Facebook that ended up being the Newcastle Podcast Station.
 It just so happened that we had both came to this at the same time,” Laura said.

 After finding the Newcastle Podcast Station, and working alongside Mel, it all came together rather quickly.
 From recording in May and launching their first episode only two weeks later, it was full steam ahead.

 “Working with Mel has been fantastic and a relief to know that she’s handling a lot of the technical aspects of getting the podcast live,” Alana said.

 So, what can listeners expect from the Oversubscribed podcast?
-Well, the girls cover topics of which the name might suggest such as Season One Episode 7; Mothers: working 5 (am) to 9 (pm), and the recently launched Season Two Episode One; Life: do you really have to live your best?
+Well, the girls cover topics of which the name might suggest such as Season One Episode 7; Mothers: working 5 (am) to 9 (pm), and the recently launched Season Two Episode One; Do you really have to live your best life?